SainsburyWellcomeCentre/aeon_docs/src/reference/hardware/habitat.md

 :alt: step11
 :class: img-hardware-steps
 :figclass: caption-hardware-steps
 11\.
-Tap both ends of 4 aluminium extrusions (ID 10) that will provide support and stability to the habitat.
+Tap both ends of 4 aluminium extrusions (ID 10) that will provide support and stability to the structure.
 Insert one adjustable foot at each end and connect the extrusion (ID 7) to the main habitat structure with angle brackets as shown.
 Note: these feet can then be adjusted to apply pressure and stabilise the habitat.
 We attached 10mm disks to each adjustable foot to distribute the force applied and avoid damaging the ceiling.
 :::
 :::{figure} ../../images/habitat-step12.svg
 :alt: step12
 :class: img-hardware-steps
 :figclass: caption-hardware-steps
 12\.
-Add 8 support lateral aluminium extrusions (ID 2,9) to provide lateral stability to the habitat.
+Add 8 support lateral aluminium extrusions (ID 2,9) to provide lateral stability.
 :::
 :::{figure} ../../images/habitat-step13.svg
 :alt: step13